Level 5 Districts: Frequently Asked Questions

 Q13: Where can I find the turnaround plan for a Level 5 district?

-The Lawrence Level 5 district turnaround plan is posted on Lawrence Public Schools' website and ESE's Level 5 district page.
-The Holyoke Level 5 district turnaround plan is posted on Holyoke Public Schools' website and ESE's Level 5 district page.
-When the Southbridge Level 5 district turnaround plan is created, it will be posted on the Southbridge Public Schools' website and the ESE's Level 5 district page.
+The Lawrence Level 5 district turnaround plan is posted on Lawrence Public Schools' website and DESE's Level 5 district page.
+The Holyoke Level 5 district turnaround plan is posted on Holyoke Public Schools' website and DESE's Level 5 district page.
+When the Southbridge Level 5 district turnaround plan is created, it will be posted on the Southbridge Public Schools' website and the DESE's Level 5 district page.

 Q14: Why doesn't the Board of Elementary and Secondary Education already have a plan when a district is designated Level 5?